cnunciato/pulumi-jamstack-aws/README.md

 ## Why do I need this component?

-Because while making static website may be easy, deploying them &mdash; into the cloud, on your own &mdash; is hard.
+Making static websites is easy, but deploying them &mdash; into the cloud, on your own &mdash; is hard.
 This component aims to make that whole process a little less painful.

 ## What does it do?